aurora1014/WA-BSN/README.md

 - (22.04.15) fixed a bug of single image test without dataset, and update test code for entire image folder.
 - (22.05.13) upload result images of the SIDD validation/benchmark dataset.

+## Acknowledgement

+The codes are based on [AP-BSN](https://github.com/wooseoklee4/AP-BSN).
+Thanks for their awesome works.